It's Been 37 Days: Is Joe Biden Doing Enough?

 Advertisement

 Jen Psaki, Biden’s press secretary, said that the facility’s reopening was just a temporary measure intended to keep kids safe from COVID-19 before they can be transferred to “families or sponsors.”
-But there's growing concern around this action, and Biden's decision, especially considering he so often criticized Trump’s immigration policy and referred to his administration’s “overcrowded” detention centers as “a moral failing and a national shame.”
+But there's growing concern around this action, and Biden's decision, especially considering he so often criticised Trump’s immigration policy and referred to his administration’s “overcrowded” detention centres as “a moral failing and a national shame.”

 Advertisement